 A company called Clearway Law, led by Alistair Vigier, has gone live with the first lawyer community in Canada.
-While there have been other websites like Lawyer Ratingz and Canada Law List for many years, the other sites offered little interaction between the public and lawyers.
+While other websites like Lawyer Ratingz and Canada Law List have existed for many years, others offered little interaction between the public and lawyers.

-The website Lawyer Ratingz website seemed to be mainly used by clients and competitors to leave negative reviews for lawyers.
-This has left many Canadian lawyers nervous, and sometimes angry, about any new online communities that use lawyers’ pictures and information.
-At the same time, many law firms and marketing agencies are often looking for new free or low-cost options to expand their law practice.
+The Lawyer Ratingz website seems mainly used by clients and competitors to leave negative reviews for lawyers.
+This has left many Canadian lawyers nervous and sometimes angry about new online communities using lawyers’ pictures and information.
+At the same time, many law firms and marketing agencies often seek new free or low-cost options to expand their law practice.

 Google Ads and Facebook Ads can be very expensive.
 And only a few law firms can afford billboards and radio advertising, which can cost $10,000+ per month.

-We interviewed Alistair Vigier, the CEO of Clearway Law, to find out more information about his lawyer profile project/company.
-We also asked him some tough questions about common concerns that law firms have.
-If you have other questions you want Alistair Vigier to answer, you can leave them below in the comments section, and we can try and set up a part two interview.
+We interviewed Alistair Vigier, the CEO of Clearway Law, to learn more about his lawyer profile project/company.
+We also asked him some tough questions about law firms’ everyday concerns.
+If you have other questions you want Alistair Vigier to answer, you can leave them below in the comments section, and we can try to set up a part two interview.

 How did you decide to index every lawyer in Canada and put them online?

-Alistair Vigier: I had worked for a law firm for five years, and I noticed that there was a serious disconnect between potential clients and lawyers.
-The lawyers at the law firm always wanted new clients, because they needed to fill their “sales pipeline.”
-At the end of a three-week trial, they would need new legal work, but they didn’t have time to speak to clients until the end of trial.
+Alistair Vigier: I worked for a law firm for five years and noticed a serious disconnect between potential clients and lawyers.
+The lawyers at the law firm always wanted new clients because they needed to fill their “sales pipeline.”
+At the end of a three-week trial, they would need new legal work, but they didn’t have time to speak to clients until the end.

-So what would happen every time is potential clients would call the law firm, want to book a consultation, and would have to wait three weeks for an appointment.
+So, every time potential clients call the law firm, want to book a consultation, and wait three weeks for an appointment.
 By that time, other law firms who had paralegals or “customer support” staff do the consultations would get the client.
 It was frustrating.

-Many lawyers were so afraid of the Law Society that they were not willing to try anything new.
-But for the law firms that were open-minded, they got most of the clients (and still never got in trouble.)
+Many lawyers were so afraid of the Law Society that they were unwilling to try anything new.
+But for the open-minded law firms, they got most of the clients (and still never got in trouble.)

-So at the end of the lawyer’s three-week trial, for example, the lawyer would have no billable work for weeks.
+So, at the end of the lawyer’s three-week trial, the lawyer would have no billable work for weeks.
 The potential clients weren’t happy, and the lawyers weren’t happy.
 There was no way for the public to know which lawyers they should contact for consultations.
-Lawyers were just getting by financially.
+Lawyers were getting by financially.

 But why did you need to add a profile for every lawyer in Canada to achieve your goals?

 Alistair Vigier: The goal was to allow the public to leave a review for every lawyer in Canada.
-It doesn’t matter if the lawyer is in Toronto doing family law, or in Victoria BC doing real estate law.
-The goal is to have ratings for at least 80% of lawyers in Canada, and for all consumer-facing lawyers to have ratings.
-It’s likely that lawyers that work as in-house counsel or the government won’t have any ratings.
-We check every rating to make sure it appears to be legitimate.
-We take down reviews if we find out they were not legit.
+It doesn’t matter if the lawyer is in Toronto doing family law or in Victoria, BC, doing real estate law.
+The goal is to have ratings for at least 80% of lawyers in Canada and for all consumer-facing lawyers to have ratings.

-But all lawyers need to be on the website, so the public can see their information.
-Which law school they went to, their office address (not home address), practice area, name of where they work, their online rating, their picture, and more.
+However, all lawyers must be on the website so the public can see their information.
+Which law school they attended, their office address (not home address), practice area, the name of their workplace, their online rating, their picture, and more.

-There was no way to wait for 130,000 lawyers to sign up on Clearway Law on their own.
+There was no way to wait for 130,000 lawyers to sign up on Clearway Law independently.
 It never would have happened.

-We saw some lawyers complaining online about not being able to change their profile picture on Clearway Law.
-Why won’t you change the pictures?
+We saw some lawyers complaining online about being unable to change their profile picture on Clearway Law.
+Why won’t you change the images?

-We actually went live with our first version of Clearway Law in February 2021, and it wasn’t perfect.
+We went live with our first version of Clearway Law around August 2022, which wasn’t perfect.
 We were trying to improve our web indexing algorithm and code, and to be honest, it wasn’t great.
-The goal was to see if the public cared about the lawyer profiles or not.
-Once we had 110,000 monthly views, we were able to raise money from investors.
+The goal was to see if the public cared about the lawyer profiles.
+We could raise money from investors once we had over 100,000 monthly views.

 Learn more about the law in Canada: